This Is How The Legend Of Snake And Ladder Made Its Way

 Snake and ladder were previously known as “Mokshpat” which literally means the path to salvation.
 This game was invented in the 13th century by the saint Gyandev.
 It was later adopted and played by the British under the name Snake and Ladders and the Americans knew this game by the name Chutes and Ladders.

-Whatever the name might be, the game was basically about traveling from square 1 to square 100, where your moves were based on the luck of two dices.
-In the game, there were snakes – which represented vices, or all the punishments that one got for bad deeds, and ladders – which stood for virtues like generosity, faith, and humility and kindheartedness.
+Whatever the name might be, the game was basically about traveling from square 1 to square 100, where your moves were based on the luck of two dice.
+In the game, there were snakes – which represented vices or all the punishments that one got for bad deeds, and ladders – which stood for virtues like generosity, faith, humility, and kind-heartedness.
 It was based on the theory of Vaikuntapaatali or the staircase to Vaikunt, the heavenly abode of Lord Vishnu.
 It signified that the good and reapers of “punya” went to heaven whereas; the evil doers or the collectors of “paap” got caught in the numerous cycles of rebirth and punishments.

 It is surprising to know that certain squares had an attribute associated with them as well.
 Each stood for something good or bad.
 This is what each of the specifically numbered squares stood for: